Jasonette/documentation/docs/advanced.md

       return component;
     }

-You don't even need to include an additional file, since the `stylize` method comes for free just by subclassing `JasonAction`
+You don't even need to include an additional file, since the `stylize` method comes for free just by subclassing `JasonComponent`

 ---